Skeleton Clock Collection, Page Four

 Two train.
 Balance wheel w/ lever escapement.
 First series by Condliff.
 Two train, Balance wheel with Debaufre (chaff cutter) deadbeat escapement.
 Count wheel strike.
 Single train, platform lever escapement, 3 month duration.

 Three train, Graham deadbeat escapement, count-wheel, quarter strike.
 Has 10 second swinging-frame style gravity remontoire.
 Fourteen day duration.
 Single train, deadbeat escapement.
 Gear train using unique helical tooth profile giving a one month duration.
-Single train verge escapement.
-Reproduction of clock by Joseph Merlin in 1776.
+Single train, anchor escapement.
+Triple frame.

 Back Home Next